 Candidates are also required to file pre-election statements to disclose the receipts and expenditures of their campaign committees at specific intervals prior to an election.
-If a candidate expects to or has already raised or spent \$1,000 or more, he or she will need to file a Recipient Committee Campaign Statement (Form 460) by the deadlines listed on the FPPC's web-site.
+If a candidate expects to or has already raised or spent \$2,000 or more, he or she will need to file a Recipient Committee Campaign Statement (Form 460) by the deadlines listed on the Ethics Commission website.